-- A LaSSO project should support Louisiana Space and Sea Grants' goal of strengthening the higher education pipeline in STEM fields required for the future space, earth, coastal, and marine workforce.
-In particular, our objective is to increase the number of undergraduates from traditionally underrepresented groups in STEM who pursue careers and advanced graduate studies in these disciplines. - We strongly encourage proposals from HBCUs and MSIs and/or from students and Faculty Mentors who can demonstrate how their work and related outreach will benefit underserved and underrepresented communities. - A LaSSO project should expose Louisiana STEM students to the full cycle of a research project from proposal writing, through research and analysis, to budget/ time management, and final reporting. - Proposals must be co-written by the Faculty Mentor and undergraduate student with a clear plan for the individual student's research work. - Proposals must be signed off on by the Faculty Mentor PI and the Designated Institutional Representative for Sponsored Programs at your institution. - A student applicant cannot hold two LaSSO awards concurrently.
-Consecutive awards are allowable, IF the application explicitly addresses completion of tasks from the previous award, details distinctly new objectives and tasks for the new award, includes a draft of the previous award's final report, and has NO overlapping period of performance dates for the two awards. - Awards are for \$4000 for a 9-month academic year with no match requirement.
-The majority of the funds (≥\$3k) are to be distributed directly to the student.
-It is recommended that some travel funds be budgeted for the student to attend at least one professional meeting; including, if possible, the annual LaSPACE Council Meeting Student Poster Session held in the early fall each year. - All funded Awards: The final invoice and a final technical report co-written by the Faculty Mentor & LaSSO student must be submitted to the LaSPACE office within 30 days of the project end date.
-Photographs and copies of all papers, presentations, and posters generated should be shared with LaSPACE as they occur
+- A Lasso project should support Louisiana Space and Sea Grants' goal of strengthening the higher education pipeline in STEM fields required for the future space, earth, coastal, and marine workforce.
+In particular, our objective is to increase the number of undergraduates from traditionally underrepresented groups in STEM who pursue careers and advanced graduate studies in these disciplines. - We strongly encourage proposals from HBCUs and MSIs and/or from students and Faculty Mentors who can demonstrate how their work and related outreach will benefit underserved and underrepresented communities. - A LaSSO project should expose Louisiana STEM students to the full cycle of a research project from proposal writing, through research and analysis, to budget/ time management, and final reporting. - Proposals must be co-written by the Faculty Mentor and undergraduate student with a clear plan for the individual student's research work. - Proposals must be signed off on by the Faculty Mentor PI and the Authorized Organizational Representative for Sponsored Programs at your institution. - A student applicant cannot hold two LaSSO awards concurrently.
+Consecutive awards are allowable, IF the application explicitly addresses completion of tasks from the previous award, details distinctly new objectives and tasks for the new award, includes a draft of the previous award's final report, and has NO overlapping period of performance dates for the two awards. - Awards are for \$4500 for a 9.5-month academic year with no match requirement.
+The majority of the funds (≥\$3.5k) are to be distributed directly to the student.
+It is recommended that some travel funds be budgeted for the student to attend at least one professional meeting; including, if possible, the annual LaSPACE Council Meeting Student Poster Session held in the early fall each year.
+No more than \$1k can be used for travel, materials, and supplies. - All funded Awards: The final invoice and a final project report typically written by the graduate student and signed off on by the Faculty PI must be submitted to the LaSPACE office within 30 days of the project end date.
+Photographs and copies of all papers, presentations, and posters generated should be shared with LaSPACE as they occur and collected/referenced in the Final Report.
+Final Report guidelines can be downloaded from the LaSPACE website's document center.
+A link to our new online reporting tool is also available.

-- and collected/referenced in the final report.
-Final Report template is available from the LaSPACE office.
-Final Report guidelines can be downloaded from the LaSPACE website's document center. - Data Management Plan: To comply with NOAA's data and publication sharing directive for grants and contracts, version 3.0 (https://nosc.noaa.gov/EDMC/PD.DSP.php), each applicant must develop and submit with their application a data management plan (DMP).
+• Data Management Plan: To comply with NOAA's data and publication sharing directive for grants and contracts, version 3.0 (https://nosc.noaa.gov/EDMC/PD.DSP.php), each applicant must develop and submit with their application a data management plan (DMP).
 Plans should be no more than two pages and should include: descriptions of the types of environmental data and information expected to be created during the course of the project; the tentative date by which data will be shared; the standards to be used for data/metadata format and content; methods for providing data access; approximate total volume of data to be collected; and prior experience in making such data accessible.
 If your project is not expected to develop any environmental data, then your DMP may simply include the declaration: "This proposal is not expected to generate environmental data.
 Therefore, a Data Management Plan is not required."